 Melinda Snodgrass is the author of many SF novels, including the Circuit and Edge series.
 She also writes for and is the co-editor with George R. R. Martin of the Wild Cards series.
 She served as the story editor for Star Trek: The Next Generation, and wrote several episodes for ST:NG and other shows.
 An expert equestrian, Melinda Snodgrass splits her time between New Mexico and California.
 In Evil Times (July 2017) is the second book in her Imperials series, preceded by The High Ground and followed by The Hidden World (2018).
 Melinda Snodgrass has a Website as well as a blog, and you can find her on Twitter and Facebook.

-Did you have a playlist for The Fortress at the End of Time?
+Did you have a playlist for In Evil Times?

 What’s your writing environment like (your work area and tools of choice)?

 I hate clutter so my space is very orderly.
 I love writing from my home in NM because I have a breathtaking view out my window.
 In L.A.
 I’m in a cubby hole and I really hate it, but right now my life is lived in two places.
 I generally have music playing, but not vocal music because I was trained as a singer and I start listening to the lyrics rather than writing.
 I keep a cup of coffee or tea at my elbow and sometimes a small sweet.
 More because it gives me something to do with my hands when I’m thinking about a sentence or a scene.

 What have you read lately (in the last year or so) that you really liked?

 I adore Emma Newman’s Split Worlds series; Django Wexler’s Shadow Campaign series, Paul Cornell’s London Falling books.
 I have to read a lot of Wild Card stories from our writers who I help edit so I don’t get as much time to just read for pleasure as I would like.
 I also find myself sick of words by the end of the day so I often play a video game rather than read.
 Or watch TV because that is homework for me.